ever-been/everDoc/src/book/markdown/services.md

 From users perspective, the software repository is a black box to which you can upload and from which you can download standalone BPK packages with task, task context and benchmark definitions and sources and all interaction is done through web interface.

-From developers perspective, the architecture of software repository is built on file system storage and very simple message protocol over HTTP.
-Follows description of this protocol:
+From developers perspective, the architecture of software repository is based on file system storage and very simple message protocol over HTTP.

+Description of HTTP protocol:

 * *get* **/bpk** - download BPK from software repository
     * request header: **Bpk-Identifier**, value: cz.cuni.mff.d3s.been.bpk.BpkIdentifier (JSON), unique identifier of BPK to be downloaded